PassiveModding/sentimental/demos/pulumi-sentiment-analysis/readme.md

 Notice how this is added to the `Pulumi.dev.yaml` file in the `config` section.

 Run `pulumi up` again to deploy the changes.

+> Alternatively try `pulumi preview --save-plan=plan.json` to save a plan then use `pulumi up --plan=plan.json` to deploy the plan.
+You can preview the output in the CLI or in the plan.json file.
+Read more about update plans [here](https://www.pulumi.com/docs/concepts/update-plans/)

 ![Pulumi Up](./images/pulumi_up.png)